Froot-NetSys/NetMigrate/README.md

 **Note:** The hardware and OS kernel versions in the testbed have changed since submission.
 The actual performance numbers may vary.

 ### Run Migration with Four Protocols
-Our testbed has one Tofino Switch (netxy) and 3 servers (netx4, netx5, netx7).
+Our testbed has one Intel Tofino Switch (netxy) and 3 servers (netx4, netx5, netx7).
 We use netx7 as the source server, netx5 as the destination server, and netx4 as the client.

 <p align="center">
   <img src="./experiment_steps/figures/topo_testbed.png" width="500">